sbhatnagar30/sphereInvoice/README.md

 * implement proper invoice ids
 * use contract to accept payments instead of address
 * update confirmations on invoices based on incoming block hashes
+* expand hot wallet features to be able to refund and sweep